Pay upon Invoice with Ratepay

 If the buyer does not pay within the due date, the buyer is subject to dunning fees charged by Ratepay.
 There is no action required from you during the follow-up and dunning process.

 Buyers can open a dispute with Ratepay.
 You must respond within 10 business days with evidence, either through the PayPal Resolution Center or with the Disputes API.
-If you do not respond within the timeframe, you are subject to an automatic reversal of the disputed funds.
+If you don't respond within the timeframe, you're subject to an automatic reversal of the disputed funds.

 - Provide the invoice you sent to the buyer as part of the evidence.

-- In certain cases, additional written explanation may be required (if a buyer has sent the item back but claims he has not received a refund).
+- In certain cases, additional written explanation might be required.
+For example, if a buyer has returned the item and claims no refund was received.

 - Retain the proof of shipment and delivery for at least 180 days from the time of order placement.
-There might be instances when you are asked for this evidence after 90 days of order placement for Ratepay to legally defend a buyer-defaulted transaction.
-If you do not provide this evidence, you are subject to an automatic reversal of the disputed funds.
+There might be instances when you're asked for this evidence after 90 days of order placement for Ratepay to legally defend a buyer-defaulted transaction.
+If you don't provide this evidence, you're subject to an automatic reversal of the disputed funds.